Spring 2021 Sea Term

 The Academy is also coordinating a Facebook Live stream.
 Streaming is expected to begin once the ship is alongside the Flanagan Building.

 Family and friends are encouraged to line both sides of the Cape Cod Canal with signs to welcome our cadets and loved ones home.
-Along with Taylor’s Point, some locations to consider cheering from include:
+The ship will depart the bay around 0730hrs (7:30AM) to begin its journey to the Academy.
+Along with Taylor’s Point, here are some locations to consider cheering from:

 - Cape Cod Canal